alexeagleson/nextjs-fullstack-app-template/README.md

 - `component` - The individual UI components that make up the app will live in here
 - `lib` - Business/app/domain logic will live in here.
-- `pages` - Will be the actual routes/pages as per the required NextJs structure.
+- `pages` - Will be the actual routes/pages as per the required Next.js structure.

 We will have other folders in addition to this to support the project, but the core of almost everything that makes up the unique app that we are building will be housed in these three directories.